MELVARDEV/League-Pass-Manager/README.md

 # League-Pass-Manager 🔑
-A tool that makes it easier to manage your League of Legends password, made for people who use infamous password storage method -> "accounts.txt" on the desktop.
+A tool that makes it easier to manage your League of Legends and Valorant passwords, made for people who use infamous password storage method -> "accounts.txt" on the desktop.

 ![Screenshot](https://user-images.githubusercontent.com/36396619/125109347-86481100-e0e3-11eb-9102-4ea4c95be81c.png)